Using Custom Config in Kolla-Ansible

 Conclusion

-Through the config override method, operators can easily customize individual services or even specific services on a host.
-This makes using Kolla-Ansible to deploy OpenStack more flexible and capable of supporting customized deployments based on different deployment requirements.
+Through config overrides, operators can easily adjust configuration files for individual services or even specific services on a host.
+This makes deploying OpenStack with Kolla-Ansible more flexible, allowing for customized deployments based on specific requirements.

 Reference